inferno-framework/inferno-core/docs/writing-tests/making-requests.md

 The following methods are currently available for making http requests:
 - `get`
 - `post`
+- `delete`
+- `stream` - used to stream the response from a GET request

 For more details on these methods, see the [HTTP Client API documentation](/inferno-core/docs/Inferno/DSL/HTTPClient.html).
 If you need to